MUnique/OpenMU/docs/Packets/C1-B2-13-CastleSiegeGateStateNotification_by-server.md

-# C1 B2 12 - ToggleCastleGateRequest (by client)
+# C1 B2 13 - CastleSiegeGateStateNotification (by server)

 ## Is sent when

-The guild member of the castle owner wants to toggle the gate switch.
+A castle gate is opened or closed.

-## Causes the following actions on the server side
+## Causes the following actions on the client side

-The castle gate is getting opened or closed.
+The client updates the castle gate animation and collision state.

 ## Structure